 2. Buy Someone Breakfast!
 This is one we do quite often when going through the drive-thru.
 We just tell the cashier that we would like to pay for the car behind us.
 If you are concerned about price, you can always ask first how much their order is before paying to make sure you don’t have a car behind you that is picking up for their whole office!
 We have even bought a bag of $1 biscuits and dropped them off at our local doctor’s office, dentist’s office, car repair shop, and even our favorite grocery store on a holiday when they were open.

 3. Flowers for a Neighbor.
-Check out sales for plants, flowers, or hanging baskets that run from $4-$9 at your local hardware stores or farmer’s market.
+Check out sales for adorable house plants, lovely flowers, or hanging baskets that run from $4-$9 at your local hardware stores or farmer’s market.
 Tuck a note in that says, “Hope you have a great week!” and leave it on a neighbor’s doorstep.
 You can even leave it on a colleague’s desk if you can go unnoticed putting it there.

 4. Post It Here, Post It There, Post It Everywhere!
 One evening I was sitting at home watching TV with a pack of post it notes beside me, simply because I have a Post-It note addiction and they are all over my house, car, bags, everywhere.
 I just started writing random notes on each one- “You Are Awesome!”
 “Thanks for all you do!”
 “Your Smile is Contagious!”
 “Have a Stupendous Day!” and many more.
 The next day, as I walked by colleagues’ doors, I just stuck the notes to their doors.
 How cool would it be to just randomly stick them up at grocery stores?
 Maybe even with a few coupons for someone on a product?
 You could stick a note on a gas station pump for the next person getting gas.
 You can also go to your local library and leave notes in books or on shelves for anonymous people.